 If you have ever used Torrent, you must have come across some terms likes Seeds, Peers, Leeches, and Trackers etc. Many people just don’t give a damn about the meaning of such terms when they are able to download what they want.
 But, it really matters for us to know.
-It can we very easy for a user to use torrent if he/she knows the meaning and importance of such terms.
+It can be very easy for a user to use a torrent if he/she knows the meaning and importance of such terms.

 Before going further in understanding the meaning of Seeds and Peers, we first need to understand about Torrent (uTorrent / BitTorrent)